inthewaves/shamir-sharing-secret-maple/README.md

 # Shamir Sharing Secret in Maple
-A Maple worksheet that implements Sharmir's sharing secret using finite field arithmetic (congruence classes modulo a prime).
+A Maple worksheet that implements Shamir's sharing secret using finite field arithmetic (congruence classes modulo a prime).

 The plaintext version is in [`shamir-sharing-secret.maplet`](shamir-sharing-secret.maplet), and the full worksheet importable into Maple is [`shamir-sharing-secret.mw`](shamir-sharing-secret.mw).